 What does this mean for the future of financial help?

-Targeted Support is expected to reshape how people access financial advice.
-It won’t compete with paid-for, individualised advice - it will complement it.
+Targeted Support will reshape how people access financial advice.
+It won’t compete with paid-for, individualised advice, but it will complement it.

 By giving more people an entry point into financial help, it can: